chrisa23/Fibrous/README.md

     //create a conrete instance
     var t = new Test();

-    //Generate a Fiber based proxy (AsyncFIberProxy also available) var proxy = FiberProxy<ITest>.Create(t);
+    //Generate a Fiber based proxy (AsyncFiberProxy also available) var proxy = FiberProxy<ITest>.Create(t);

     //proxy is now an ITest but wrapped with a Fiber around a concrete ITest instance